 10 contiguous claims were held at the time, and felt it extremely important to put a claim on this ground, so unknowingly put the center of claim marker #11 right in the middle of the cave zone, creating a claim separate from the rest.
 That one claim, at the same bearing N20W as the other 10, covered almost the entire deposit and aligned perfectly with the cave zone it is now known.

 From almost the time #11 was staked, the author has believed that the satellite workings on the right side of the Burbridge map (thanks again Tom Kollenborn) were at Cerro Negra, but could not “see” before discovering the cave zone the relationship and alignment.
+It is known now (see the bottom of this article) that the satellite workings are on the contact zone of the Rhyolite.

 It has always been the author’s belief that the Burbridge Map with the title, “The Esteemed People of the Salt River District of the North” was a map of an exploration project.
 The original was dated by the U of A as truly being from the 18th century.
 Considering the Spanish drove a tunnel several miles long to drain the mines of Pachuca in the 18th century, this really was “light work” for them.